China’s Last Matriarchy Synopsis

 What evoked our interest in China’s Mosuo matriarchy, aside from the obvious rarity of a place where women are in charge, inherit, and are allowed as many lovers as they please, was how their centuries of isolation in the foothills of the Himalayas has allowed them to come up with their very own and unique family structure and relationship model.
 We wanted to understand how traditional life outside of the monogamous norm works and how it affects women’s, men’s, elderly people’s, and children’s social status.

-Broadly is a website and digital video channel devoted to representing the multiplicity of women’s experiences.
-Through original reporting and documentary film, Broadly. provides a sustained focus on the issues that matter most to women.
-As one YouTube commenter succinctly put it: “So basicly [sic] vice but excluding anything of relevance that includes men.”
+Broadly (VICE) is a website and digital video channel devoted to representing the multiplicity of women’s experiences.
+Through original reporting and documentary film, Broadly, provides a sustained focus on the issues that matter most to women.
+As one YouTube commenter succinctly put it, “So basicly [sic] vice but excluding anything of relevance that includes men.”